mizrael/davidguida.net/src/_posts/2020-03-30-event-sourcing-in-net-core-part-1-a-gentle-introduction.md

   - programming
   - software architecture
 ---
-**Event sourcing**, aka &#8220;the great myth&#8221;.
-I&#8217;ve been thinking about writing a series of articles about this for a while, and now it&#8217;s time to put my hands back on the keyboard.
+**Event sourcing**, aka "the great myth".
+I've been thinking about writing a series of articles about this for a while, and now it's time to put my hands back on the keyboard.

 I thought that with all this bull**it pandemic at least I could have had more time to write on this blog but it turns out the reality has been **slightly** different so far.

-Anyways let&#8217;s get back in track! **Event sourcing**.
-It&#8217;s probably one of the hardest things to code, immediately after <a rel="noreferrer noopener" aria-label="two other things (opens in a new tab)" href="https://martinfowler.com/bliki/TwoHardThings.html" target="_blank">two other things</a>.
+Anyways let's get back in track! **Event sourcing**.
+It's probably one of the hardest things to code, immediately after <a rel="noreferrer noopener" aria-label="two other things (opens in a new tab)" href="https://martinfowler.com/bliki/TwoHardThings.html" target="_blank">two other things</a>.

 Everything that happens around us is an event of some sort.
 The cake is ready in the oven.
 The bus has arrived at the stop.
-Your cellphone&#8217;s battery runs out.
+Your cellphone's battery runs out.
 And for every event, there might be zero or more actors reacting to it.
 Cause and effect, we could say.

 So how does it translate for us? **Event sourcing**, at its heart, basically means storing all the events occurring on our system in a timely-ordered fashion.
-All of our write operations are basically appending to a log-like persistence storage and that&#8217;s it.
+All of our write operations are basically appending to a log-like persistence storage and that's it.
 Events can **only** be appended.
 Not updated or deleted.

 #### Then what?
 How do we **query** our data?
 Here we get the **reaction** part.

 **Event sourcing** has a very important pre-requisite: CQRS.
 All the read operations have to be performed on a different datastore, which is in turn populated by the appropriate event handlers.

-I know it might sound a bit complex (and actually it is), so let&#8217;s try with an example.
+I know it might sound a bit complex (and actually it is), so let's try with an example.

-Imagine you&#8217;re writing the software for a bank.
+Imagine you're writing the software for a bank.
 The system can:

   1. create customers
   2. create accounts for the customers